cgsaleh83/cgsaleh83/README.md

 # Hi there, I'm [sajjat Hossain](https://protfolio-4a422.web.app/) 👋
-# I'm a 😍😍 Programing Lover 😍😍!

 # About Me
-Hi I am SAJJAT hossain
+Hi I am SAJJAT HOSSAIN
 I am a professional web
 developer .
 I like
 JavaScript in the
 programming language.
 I
 have been working with
 JavaScript for a long time.
-And I always love learning

-something.
-And I like hard-
-working a lot.
+And I always love learning something.
+And I like hard- working a lot.